oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenariosGF.md

    Continue executing the remaining steps of [Create Network](#1-create-network).

 ### 2. Modify Network
-Modifying the Networking components using Automation Toolkit involes three simple steps.
+Modifying the Networking components using Automation Toolkit involves three simple steps.
  - Add/modify the details of networking components like the VCNs, Subnets, DHCP and DRG in Excel Sheet.
  - Running the toolkit to generate auto.tfvars.
  - Executing Terraform commands to provision/modify the resources in OCI.